Today's Top Gainer

 RELATED PARTY TRANSACTIONS

-During the year under review, there was no new transaction with related parties falling under the purview of Section 188 of the Act.
-All the transactions with the related parties were in ordinary course of business and on arms length basis, hence, were out of the purview of Section 188 of the Act.
+During the year under review, there were new transaction with related parties falling under the purview of Section 188 of the Act.
+All the transactions with the related parties were in ordinary course of business and on arms length basis, therefore the Company is not required to give details of related party transactions in Form AOC-2.
 All transactions with related parties were duly reviewed by the Audit Committee of the Board.
-In terms of Regulation 34(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 read with Para A of Schedule V thereto, the Related Party disclosures have been provided separately, which form part of the Annual Report.
+In terms of Regulation 34(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 read with Para A of Schedule V thereto, the Related Party disclosures have been provided separately in the Corporate Governance Report, which form part of the Annual Report.

 DISCLOSURE OF PRESCRIBED DETAILS OF DIRECTORS REMUNERATION VIS-A-VIS EMPLOYEES REMUNERATION